whowechina/mai_pico/README.md

 ### Firmware
 * UF2 file is in `Production\Firmware` folder.
 * For the new build, hold the BOOTSEL button while connect the USB to a PC, there will be a disk named "RPI-RP2" showed up.
 Drag the UF2 firmware binary file into it.
 That's it.
-There's a small hole at the bottom side of the Chu Pico, it is facing right to the BOOTSEL button.
 * LED and Touch protocols are implemented following Sucareto's research at https://github.com/Sucareto/Mai2Touch.
 * It has a command line to do configuration.
-You can use this Web Serial Terminal to connect to the USB serial port of the Chu Pico.
+You can use this Web Serial Terminal to connect to the USB serial port of the Mai Pico.
 (Note: "?" is for help)
   https://googlechromelabs.github.io/serial-terminal/
   <img src="doc/cmd.png" width="80%">
 * It implements 3 COM ports, one is for command line and the other two are for LED and Touch.
 By issuing "whoami" to the command line, each COM port will print their identities.